Hunter1712/Acer-Aspire-A315-56-Linux-Fix/README.md

 2. Immediately suspends the system to RAM (`echo mem > /sys/power/state`).
 3. The system resumes from RTC wakeup and continues booting, resolving early SATA detection problems.

+## 🧩 Chroot Instructions (If Applying from Live USB)

+If you're applying this workaround right after installing Linux but before your first reboot (e.g., from a live USB or rescue environment), you may need to chroot into your installed system depending on your distribution.

+Follow the instructions for your distro:
+### 🟦 Ubuntu / Debian / Pop!_OS (initramfs-tools)

+✅ Automatic chrooting – No manual chroot needed.

+The ubuntu.sh script:

+Detects the installation target directory /target (default for installers like Ubiquity),

+Binds necessary system directories (/dev, /proc, /sys, /run),

+Enters a chroot automatically and applies the workaround.

+Just run the script normally after booting the live USB and mounting your system at /target.

+### 🟧 Arch Linux / Manjaro (mkinitcpio)

+⚠️ Manual chroot required if running from a live environment.

+Before running the archlinux.sh script, mount your root partition and chroot manually:

+    mount /dev/sdXn /mnt               # Replace /dev/sdXn with your root partition arch-chroot /mnt

+Then run:

+    bash /path/to/archlinux.sh

+This is required because mkinitcpio must be run inside the installed system’s environment.

+### 🟥 Fedora / RHEL / AlmaLinux (dracut)

+⚠️ Manual chroot required if applying from a live USB or rescue mode.

+Fedora-based installers mount the installed system at /mnt/sysroot or /mnt/sysimage.
+Adjust if needed.

+Mount and bind system directories, then chroot:

+    mount --bind /dev /mnt/sysroot/dev
+    mount --bind /proc /mnt/sysroot/proc
+    mount --bind /sys /mnt/sysroot/sys
+    mount --bind /run /mnt/sysroot/run

+    chroot /mnt/sysroot

+Run the script inside the chroot:

+    bash /path/to/fedora.sh

+Use /mnt/sysimage instead of /mnt/sysroot if that matches your environment.

+Dracut builds the initramfs for the environment it runs in, so chrooting ensures the initramfs rebuild targets your installed system.

+## 🔌 Running the Script from USB Inside the Chroot

+If your script is on a USB drive and you are already inside the chroot, do the following:

+Identify your USB device:

+    lsblk

+Create a mount point inside the chroot (e.g., /mnt/usb):

+    mkdir -p /mnt/usb

+Mount the USB device:

+    mount /dev/sdX1 /mnt/usb      # Replace /dev/sdX1 with your USB device partition

+Change directory to the USB mount point:

+    cd /mnt/usb

+Make the script executable and run it:

+    chmod +x your-script.sh
+    ./your-script.sh

+Add sudo if needed

+## Running The Scripts
 ## 🟦 For Ubuntu / Debian (initramfs-tools)

 Run the Script